sasi1219/EChannelling/README.md

 e-Channeling Website
 This repository is created and developed  as the source code for an e-channeling website named ,"ClinicMate" built using HTML, CSS, and Django.
-The website provides a seamless experience for users to search for doctors, book appointments, and manage their medical consultations online.
+The website provides an experience for users to search for doctors, book appointments, and view their upcoming appointments.

 ## Features of the website